Women hold one in five top science and tech jobs

-LONDON/NEW YORK, Sept 5 (Thomson Reuters Foundation) - Women hold one in five top jobs in science, technology, maths and engineering globally, which slows down innovation, a study of research institutions said on Thursday.
+LONDON/NEW YORK (Thomson Reuters Foundation) - Women hold one in five top jobs in science, technology, maths and engineering globally, which slows down innovation, a study of research institutions said on Thursday.

 While women made up more than 50% of higher education students in those subjects - known collectively as STEM - their numbers fell dramatically with seniority, found a study by the University of Michigan and the New York Stem Cell Foundation.